MasonTorres/Microsoft-Teams-Education/README.md

 ## Design

 ### Source Data
-Create a source JSON file to capture all the studentos, owners, units, classes and labs Ask your friendly Student Information System Administrator to generate the JSON source file - or adapt to make calls directly to graph.
+- Create a source JSON file to capture all the students, owners, units, classes and labs
+- Ask your friendly Student Information System Administrator to generate the JSON source file - or adapt to make calls directly to graph.

 ```javascript
 [